RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: RP2K dataset

 Another categorization method is by its product shape.
 We include 7 shapes, {\fontfamily{lmss}\selectfont bottle, can, box, bag, jar, handled bottle} and {\fontfamily{lmss}\selectfont pack }, which covers all possible shapes that appeared in our dataset.
 These 7 shapes are also used in training our pre-annotation detector.
 The sample images for different meta-categories are shown in \figref{sample}.

 Besides these two meta categorization method, our rich labels provide an option for the users to evaluate their algorithms on a customized fine-grained level.

+For applications in retail product recognition, categorizing by product types is considered to be useful because a shelf image usually contains only one type of products.
+Thus, in our benchmark experiment (\secref{benchmark}) we focus on the product type meta category.

-\paragraph{Data collections.} The shelve images were collected in 10 cities from 500 different general stores, to increase the data diversity.
-The data collectors were instructed to make sure the shelf positioned in the center of the image, and each image should only contain one shelf.
-Each shelf image is at least 3000 by 3000 pixels.
-The image collectors use different (smartphone) camera models to capture the photos under natural in-store lighting environments, mimicking the realistic application scenarios.
+\paragraph{Data collections.} The data collection and annotation pipeline is summarized in \figref{pipeline}.
+The shelf images were collected in 10 cities from 500 different stores.
+The data collectors were instructed to make sure the shelf is positioned in the center of the image, and each image should only contain one shelf.
+The average resolution of shelf image is 3024 by 4032 pixels.
+The image collectors use different (smartphone) cameras to capture the photos under natural in-store lighting environments, mimicking the realistic application scenarios.
 We also make sure each individual object in the collected images is at least 80 by 80 pixels and clear enough to be recognized by human eyes.

-After collected from multiple stores, the shelves images were sent to a group of annotators to label the products that appeared in those images.
-To reduce the workload of human labor, we first run a pre-annotation step by using a pre-trained object detector to generate bounding boxes of potential objects.
-We use RetinaNet~\cite{lin2017focal} as the base structure of the object detector and train it on our auxiliary object detection dataset; see \appref{detection} for details.
-The annotators then manually remove all the unwanted bounding boxes (e.g., overlapped box or occluded box), before assigning labels and attributes to each bounding box image.
-The data collection pipeline is summarized in \figref{pipeline}.
+Before we annotate the collected data, we first run a pre-annotation step to reduce the human workload.
+We train a object detector on our auxiliary object detection dataset that can identify the 7 shapes we mentioned previously.
+We use RetinaNet~\cite{lin2017focal} as the base structure of the object detector.
+The object detector evaluate all collected shelf images, and propose bounding boxes for potential object of interests on the shelf images.

+Then, we sent the pre-annotated shelf images to our human annotators.
+The annotators will first inspect the bounding boxes on the shelf images, i.e., removing all unwanted bounding boxes (e.g., overlapped box, occluded box and empty boxes) as well as adding missing boxes.
+After all bounding boxes have been validated, the annotator label each bounding boxes with its meta category, SKU ID and other attributes.

-\paragraph{Statistics.} We collect 14,368 high-resolution shelf images in total, with, on average, 37.1 objects in each images, resulting in a dataset with 533,633 images of individual objects.
-Each individual object image represents a product from in total of 2000 SKUs.
-We split the train/test set by the ratio of 0.85/0.15.
-The detailed statistics for different meta categories are illustrated in \tabref{stats}.
+\paragraph{Statistics.} We collect 10,385 high-resolution shelf images in total, with, on average, 37.1 objects in each images.
+The dataset contains in total 384,311 images of individual objects.
+Each individual object image represents a product from the 2388 SKUs.
+We split the train/test set by the ratio of 0.9/0.1.
+The detailed statistics for different meta categories are represented in \tabref{stats}.

+\paragraph{Visualizations.} To understand the data distribution of our dataset qualitatively, we use UMAP ~\cite{2018arXivUMAP} to visualize our dataset.
+Compare to other popular visualization techniques like t-SNE, UMAP is considered to be fast and scales better on high dimensional data.
+We resize all our images to 32x32 before we send it to UMAP.